-Your show can have rich and diverse inputs from station can handle it and you can juggle it, you your listeners, who have contributed in a variety of ways.
+Your show can have rich and diverse inputs from station can handle it and you can juggle it, you your listeners, who have contributed in a variety of can have all or a combination of the following: ways.
 You don't have to have everything, but if your

-Calls.
+- Calls.

-Texts.
+- Texts.

-Analysis of texts to show trends.
+- Analysis of texts to show trends.

-Comments from facebook, twitter or other social media.
+- Comments from facebook, twitter or other social media.